mesosphere/dcos-docs-site/pages/services/kafka-zookeeper/2.6.0-3.4.14/security/index.md

 ### Kerberos Principal Changes

 With a custom domain endpoint discovery will work as normal.
 Kerberos, however, does require slightly different configuration.
 As noted in the section [Create Principals](#create-principals), the principals of the service depend on the hostname of the service.
-When creating the Kerberos principals, be sure to use the correct domain.
+Use the correct domain when you create the Kerberos principals.

-For example, if installing with these settings:
+For example, if installing with the following settings:
 ```json
 {
     "service": {